aws/clock-bound/clock-bound-ffi/README.md

 # ClockBound Foreign Function Interface (FFI)

 This crate implements the FFI for ClockBound.
-It builds into the libclockbound c library that an application can use to communicate with the ClockBound daemon.
+It builds into the libclockbound C library that an application can use to communicate with the ClockBound daemon.

 ## Usage

 clock-bound-ffi requires ClockBound daemon to be running to work.

 See [ClockBound daemon documentation](../clock-bound-d/README.md) for installation instructions.

 ### Building